Mohammed-Alrawaf/System-Architecture-Dojo/README.md

 It is about:
 - making decisions under constraints
 - understanding trade-offs
-- and designing systems that can evolve
+- designing systems that can evolve

 The focus is not only on **what is built**,
 but on **how and why it is built**.